Elegance Coral Care Guide

 Catalaphyllia jardinei also has sweeper tentacles, which are tentacles specialized to sting and destroy–so be sure to give it wide berth and room to grow in your tank, if you want to avoid coral warfare in your tank.

-The Elegance Coral is hardy and relatively easy to take care of, which makes it an attactive addition for the average reef tank.
+The Elegance Coral is hardy and relatively easy to take care of, which makes it an attractive addition for the average reef tank.

-In the wild, these coral can be found in the Great Barrier Reef around Australia, as well as some areas near Japan, Vanuatu, Micronesia and Mozambique.
+In the wild, these majestic invertebrates can be found in the Great Barrier Reef around Australia, as well as some areas near Japan, Vanuatu, Micronesia, and Mozambique.

 The Elegance coral is photosynthetic, which means commensal photosynthetic algae, called zooxanthellae live inside its body tissue and provide some nutrition by harvesting the energy in the light, much like a plant.
 They will also benefit from regular feedings.

 Care should be given to the size of what you feed this coral–with preference given to high-quality foods that are relatively smaller in size.
 An Elegance Coral may greedily accept a larger size food, but if the food is too large to reach the digestive tract, it may be regurgitated later.

 For more information about feeding corals like the elegance coral, check out this article.

 Behavior and tankmates for a stinging LPS coral

 Clownfish and other species that tend to host in anemones are are particularly good tank mates for Catalaphyllia jardinei.
 If you’re lucky, these animals may take a liking to them and make it their home.
 Some specimens will tolerate this well, while others may seem bothered by it.